 2. Younger generations unafraid to try new things.

 3. The “upward spiral effect” — as more people sign on and say they’re “very satisfied,” others will begin to feel reassured.

 As things progress, even the most cautious may overcome their fears, and the most stubborn may give way in favor of hopping on the bandwagon.

 About the Study

 The “Expectations & Experiences: Consumer Payments” study is the Fiserv quarterly survey of attitudes, behaviors and habits of financial consumers.
 One of the longest running surveys of its kind, it builds on 15 years of data.
 The survey was conducted online in the United States in November 2015 by Harris Poll on behalf of Fiserv.
 Respondents comprised 3,048 U.S. adults ages 18 and older who were part of a household with a bank, credit union, brokerage firm, or other financial organization checking account, and who had at least some level of involvement in managing their household finances.
-You can download the report at no charge here.

 Matt Wilcox is the Senior Vice President of Marketing Strategy and Innovation for Financial Services at Fiserv.
 Wilcox is a recognized industry expert on channels and payments, and is a frequent speaker at industry conferences on topics including payments, digital channels, marketing, multi-channel integration, social media and risk management.
 You can also follow Matt Wilcox on Twitter by clicking here.